Four Cognitive Biases That Affect Your Leadership

 Have you noticed any cognitive biases at play in your industry?
 As a leader, how do you ensure you’re as fair as possible?

-This article was written by Tanya Ashworth-Keppel on behalf of the Australian Institute of Business.
+This article was written by Tanya Ashworth-Keppel on behalf of the Australian Institute of Business and revised July 2021.
 All opinions are that of the writer and do not necessarily reflect the opinion of AIB.
 The following sources were used to compile this article: The Guardian, Business Insider, New York Times, Monash University, The Conversation and Harvard Business School.

 Image credit: Essentia Analytica